 2. Final v Interlocutory Orders

-It is plain law that there is no right of appeal from "interlocutory" orders.
-These are the kind of orders discussed in Ch.11: "Motions and Procedural Changes".
+Interlocutory orders are the kind of orders discussed in Ch.11: "Motions and Procedural Changes".
 They tend to deal with procedural matters such as amending pleadings, adjournments, extending time limits, adding parties, and such like.

-A "final order" is more typically called a "judgment", and - on its face at least - finally deals with all issues raised in the proceeding.
+A "final order" is more typically called a "judgment", and - on its face at least - finally deals with some or all issues raised in the proceeding.
 This is the most common disposition of a proceeding that goes all the way to trial.